 The fee is 1% and there is a minimum 0.01 BTG payout, with payments being made every 2 hours.

-BTGPool Pro is a bit smaller than the previous pools, but still had nearly 300 miners connected when I looked on September 17, 2018.
+BTGPool Pro is a bit smaller than the previous pools, but still had nearly 300 miners connected when I looked.
 That’s not bad at all.

 They have servers located globally, and a standard 1% fee and 0.01 BTG minimum payout.
 If you’re concerned with helping support decentralization of the network this would be a good choice over the previous three Bitcoin Gold mining pools.